ntropia2/vim-coloroll/README.md

 ### Menu key bindings

-When a command is executd and the menu is visible, there are the following key bindings available:
+When a command is executed and the menu is visible, there are the following key bindings available:

 | key | description |